 The University of New Hampshire issues Timely Crime Warnings to warn the campus community about certain crimes that present a continuing threat to the campus community and to aid in the prevention of similar crimes.
 Known in the Clery Act as a "timely warning," the intent of the Timely Crime Alert is to warn of a criminal incident so that people will be enabled to protect themselves.
 Timely Crime Alerts are issued in a manner that is timely, withholds the names of victims as confidential, and that will aid in the prevention of similar occurrences.
-The Clery Act requires UNH to distribute Timely Crime Alerts regarding certain crimes that occur within UNH's Clery geography and represent a serious or continuing threat to the safety of students or employees.
+The Clery Act requires UNH to distribute Timely Crime Alerts regarding certain Clery crimes that occur within UNH's Clery geography and represent a serious or continuing threat to the safety of students or employees.
 These crimes are murder/non-negligent manslaughter, manslaughter by negligence, rape, fondling, statutory rape, incest, robbery, aggravated assault, burglary, motor vehicle theft, and arson, domestic violence, dating violence, and stalking.
 Larceny-theft, simple assault, intimidation, and destruction/damage/vandalism will be assessed for a crime warning if there is evidence they were motivated by hate or bias against a protected party.
+A Timely Warning crime alert is not required when crimes are reported to a pastoral or professional counselor.

-UNHPD's Chief of Police or his designee has the authority to develop the content of a Timely Warning Crime Alert and authorize distribution using the guidelines listed below.
+UNHPD's Chief of Police or his designee has the authority to write and develop the content of a Timely Warning Crime Alert and authorize its distribution using the guidelines listed below.
 The Chief of Police or his/her designee will consider the type of offense, location, nature of any threat and whether there is a continuing threat to the community or a continuing crime pattern in determining the appropriateness of a Timely Warning Crime Alert.
 Some information may be withheld if there is a risk of compromising law enforcement efforts to investigate and/or solve the crime.
 If the victim of the crime is a person, that person will not be identified by name in a Timely Warning Crime Alert.
 Timely Warning Crime Alerts are issued as soon as the pertinent information is available to the UNHPD.